Jekwwer/symfony-template/README.md

 - **GitHub Actions**: `.github` workflows.
 - **Composer**: PHP dependencies.

+## Deployment

+This project includes a deploy workflow to publish the application to GitHub Pages.
+It builds a static version of the Symfony application and deploys it to the `gh-pages` branch.
+You can view the deployed application [here](https://jekwwer.github.io/symfony-template/).

 ## Customizing

 Feel free to modify this template to suit your project's needs.
 You can add new Symfony bundles, customize configurations, or expand the Docker setup as required.

 ## License